jinjagit/shortest_path/README.md

 [a, b, c, d, a]
 [a, d, c, b, a]
 ```
-... are equivalent paths (just traversed in different orders):
+... are equivalent paths (just traversed in opposite directions):
 ```
 a----------b
 |          |